 Home » Carrie Grey, 39: Woman Vanishes From Alaska In 2021

 The status of this case out of Alaska is unknown as the loved ones of Carrie Grey continue to seek answers about this missing person case.
-According to reports, Carrie was living in Anchorage when her loved ones claimed that they were unable to contact her in the Fall of 2021.
-This was uncommon, so it seems that the 39-year-old’s out-of-state relatives called in-state authorities to check up on Carrie, but the mystery only deepened when they were unable to make contact, as well.
+According to reports, Carrie was living in Anchorage when her loved ones claimed they could not contact her in the Fall of 2021.
+This was uncommon, so it seems that the 39-year-old’s out-of-state relatives called in-state authorities to check up on Carrie, but the mystery only deepened when they were unable to make contact.

 “Efforts to locate Carrie have been unsuccessful,” reads the NamUs report.

-Any information about Carrie Grey, her personal life, her work experience, or what she may have been doing in Fall 2021 is unclear as news reports of this case are almost non-existent.
-I attempted to look for other information including if she had a vehicle or the status of her cell phone records (if applicable), but at this time, there have only been a few sentences shared about this case.
+Any information about Carrie Grey, her personal life, her work experience, or what she may have been doing in Fall 2021 is unclear as news reports of this case are almost nonexistent.
+I attempted to look for other information, including if she had a vehicle or the status of her cell phone records (if applicable), but at this time, only a few sentences have been shared about this case.